Five Things You Didn't Know Were Damaging Your Teeth

 The use of apple cider vinegar, lemon juice, and other acidic substances as natural teeth whiteners is trending, but while these may help to reduce the formation of plaque, they will also weaken your enamel.
 And the more you consume, the more damage you will do.

-You should also avoid applying these substances directly onto your teeth because the infinitesimal amount of whitening it will do, will be offset by the significant damage it does to the integrity of your teeth.
 Instead, use a safe, regulated, at-home teeth whitening kit like SNOW, as they are designed specifically to be used at home and to produce cleaner, whiter teeth without causing harm.

 Coffee and tea can be good for you, but they can also dry out your mouth.
 If you drink them with cream and sugar, then you may be at risk of bad breath, cavities, and other issues.